logiqai/docs/logiq-server/logiq-paas-community-edition.md

 ### Using an external AWS RDS Postgres database instance

-To use an external AWS RDS Postgres database for your LOGIQ deployment, run the following command.
+To use an external AWS RDS Postgres database for your Apica Ascent deployment, run the following command.

 ```text
 helm install logiq --namespace logiq \